 Killing the innocence

 An instance in the story completely captures the reader’s heart.
-A mob of attackers, intent on lynching Tom Robbinson, is won over by the innocent comments of Scout, who recognizes her classmate’s father in the group.
+A mob of attackers, intent on lynching Tom Robbinson, is won over by the naive comments of Scout, who recognizes her classmate’s father in the group.
 The situation effectively conveys the power of innocence.

 While handing air-rifles for Christmas, Atticus warns his children that, although they can ‘Shoot all the blue jays’ they want, they must remember that ‘it’s a sin to kill a Mockingbird’.
 Scout later learns from Miss Maudie that mockingbirds never harm other living creatures and they simply provide pleasure with their songs.

 Mockingbirds are symbolized as guileless creatures in the story.
 The book pleads for protecting the rights of marginalized people like Tom Robbins and Boo Radley from the biased view of society.
 It also is a warning about losing childhood purity and trust in humanity.